Updated on 16 February 2024

 Interstate compacts (agreements between two or more states) make it easier for health care providers to practice in multiple states — expediting the licensing process ....

-1. The U.S. Department of Veterans Affairs (VA) also calls exams conducted via video, "telemental health examinations", in addition to "Tele-C&P exams".
+1. The U.S. Department of Veterans Affairs (VA) also calls exams conducted via teleconferencing software like Zoom, "telemental health examinations", in addition to "Tele-C&P exams".

 3. U.S. Department of Defense, DOD Receives Approval for Grants to Develop Interstate Compacts for Licensure Portability (DoD Press Release, 15 Mar 2021).